CORONAVIRUS COVID-19 HEALTH ALERT

 We recognise that the management of this pandemic is continually evolving, with measures that can sometimes change on a near-daily basis.
 We will continue to monitor and implement any recommendations and control measures advised by the Australian and Queensland Governments.

-Maranoa Regional Council is excited to announce the reopening of the Roma Saleyards Interpretive Centre however COVID-19 restrictions remain enforced.
+Maranoa Regional Council is excited to announce the Roma Saleyards Interpretive Centre is open 8am to 5pm every day including weekends.

 Upon completion of exploring the Interpretive Centre, visitors are encouraged to continue on with their journey.